Cerys Matthews: Early life

-She learned to play the guitar at the age of nine, sang Welsh folk songs and taught herself traditional songs from all over the globe including blues and Irish folk songs.
+Matthews learned to play the guitar at the age of nine, sang Welsh folk songs and taught herself traditional songs from all over the world, including blues and Irish folk songs.
 She was a member of the West Glamorgan Youth Orchestra.
 She had a stint in Spain as a nanny, where she learned to speak Catalan.

 Career

 Catatonia

 Catatonia were formed in 1992, after Matthews met Mark Roberts.
 She subsequently sang lead vocals on, and co-wrote the music and lyrics for, the band's hits.
 Songs she co-wrote included "You've Got a Lot to Answer For", "Mulder and Scully", "Dead from the Waist Down", and "Road Rage".
 Matthews also played guitar on the earlier material before second guitarist Owen Powell joined the band.
 She also performed a single with the band Space named "The Ballad of Tom Jones", which tells the story of two lovers who want to kill each other, but then hear a Tom Jones song that defuses their homicidal feelings.
 Matthews later collaborated with Jones to record a version of Frank Loesser's "Baby, It's Cold Outside" on Jones's 1999 album Reload.
-Matthews was voted the "Sexiest Female in Rock" in a 1999 readers' poll in the now defunct magazine Melody Maker.
+Matthews was voted the "Sexiest Female in Rock" in a 1999 readers' poll in the now-defunct magazine Melody Maker.

-After Catatonia's rise to fame with their second album International Velvet, and subsequent success with Equally Cursed and Blessed, the band returned in 2001 with their fourth studio album Paper Scissors Stone.
-In September 2001 the band officially split.
+After Catatonia's rise to fame with their second album International Velvet, and subsequent success with Equally Cursed and Blessed, the band returned in 2001 with their fourth studio album, Paper Scissors Stone.
+In September 2001, the band officially split.